Terabitas/gitbook/build_process.md

 All this build process is wrapped up in `api-builder` container [here](https://github.com/nildev/api-builder).
 And `nildev build` command is just a cli interface to it.

 Idea is that this `api-builder` container could be used to automate build process of final artifact - docker image.
-So we could use it CI, CD process.
+Then we could use it CI, CD process.

-# Generate endpoint handlers code
+# Generate endpoint handler code

 ```
 nildev io--sourceDir github.com/username/project --tpl simple-handlers --org nildev --ver v0.1.0